qtlark/GMNet/README.md

 We provide several practical scripts in `./scripts` and the details are as following:

+- `matlab_evaluation`: This folder stores matlab scripts for evaluation.
+Please first download and install [HDRVDP3](https://sourceforge.net/projects/hdrvdp/files/hdrvdp/3.0.6/) and [HDR_Toolbox](https://github.com/banterle/HDR_Toolbox) and place two folders into `./scripts/matlab_evaluate` folder.
+The modify the PD and GT path in `evaluation.m` and run it to get quantitative metrics.
+- `crop_training_patch.py`: This script crop the images to patches for training. (from [HDRTVNet](https://github.com/chxy95/HDRTVNet))
 - `gm_hdr_decode.py`: The double-layer HDR image are store in one single file.
 This script extracts `image`, `gainmap` and `qmax` from double-layer file.
 - `pq_visualize.py`: This script convert the linear HDR image in `nit` unit to HDR image by PQ-OETF for visualization.
 The PQ-EOTF are also provided.
-- `matlab_evaluate`: This folder stores matlab scripts for evaluation.
-Please first download and install [HDRVDP3](https://sourceforge.net/projects/hdrvdp/files/hdrvdp/3.0.6/) and [HDR_Toolbox](https://github.com/banterle/HDR_Toolbox) and place two folders into `./scripts/matlab_evaluate` folder.
-The modify the PD and GT path in `evaluation.m` and run it to get quantitative metrics.
-- `crop_training_patch.py`: This script crop the images to patches for training. (from [HDRTVNet](https://github.com/chxy95/HDRTVNet))